RangerG/Dataugmenter/docs/detailed_documentation.md

 - `wdba`: Default - `False`.
 Enables or disables the Weighted DBA augmentation technique.
 - `discdtw`: Default - `False`.
 Enables or disables the discriminative DTW warp augmentation technique.
 - `discsdtw`: Default - `False`.
 Enables or disables the discriminative shape DTW warp augmentation technique.
+- `emd`: Default - `False`.
+Enables or disables the EMD augmentation technique.

 Feel free to adjust these parameters based on the requirements of your dataset and the specific augmentations you wish to apply.